wholeNaNyards/wholenanyards.com/content/blog/2018-07-26-automatically-block-ads-at-home/automatically-block-ads-at-home.md

 ---
-path: '/automatically-block-ads-at-home'
 title: 'Automatically Block Ads on Every Device in Your Home'
 published: true
 date: 2018-07-26
-description: 'Learn how to automatically block ads on every device in your home using Pi-hole on a Raspberry Pi.'
 image: 'pi-hole-dashboard.png'
 imageDescription: 'Pi-hole Dashboard'
 ---

 [//]: # 'Image of Pi-hole Dashboard'

 Everybody hates ads.
 We see them everywhere.
 Our websites, apps, gaming consoles, smart TVs, the list goes on.
 Why can't we just use our devices ad-free?
-Well, for about $40, we can completely and automatically block ads across all of our devices at home.
+Well, for about \$40, we can completely and automatically block ads across all of our devices at home.

 We're going to accomplish this by using a program called [Pi-hole](https://pi-hole.net/).
 From the website, Pi-hole provides "Network-wide ad blocking via your own Linux hardware".
 We will be using a Raspberry Pi and Pi-hole to automaticaly block ads across all of our devices at home.